19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 3\.—(1) The Minister may by regulations establish a Scheme to —

-(a) assist families so as to encourage married women to have 2 or more children; and
+(a) assist families so as to encourage married women to have 2 or more children;

+[2/2011 wef 09/03/2011]

-(b) provide financial assistance for the development of the children of these families through a co-savings scheme whereby the Government will make contributions to an eligible child’s bank account equal to the contributions made by any parent of the eligible child.
+(b) provide financial assistance for the development of the children of these families through a co-savings scheme whereby the Government will make contributions to an eligible child’s bank account equal to the contributions made by any parent of the eligible child; and

+[2/2011 wef 09/03/2011]

+(c) make financial provision for the children of parents who have obtained a judgment for the dissolution or annulment of their marriage or judicial separation through the transfer of matrimonial assets divided between the parents by a court pursuant to the divorce, annulment or judicial separation proceedings into a child’s bank account opened under the co-savings scheme referred to in paragraph (b).

 [2/2011 wef 09/03/2011]